Skyrmion Jellyfish in Driven Chiral Magnets: Linear response for the driven skyrmion

 to \emph{all} orders of $a,a^*$. \Cref{eq:poissonBracketMagnetisation} implies that $i\{F,\magvecunit(\vb{r})\}=\magvec\cross\vb{B}_{\text{ext}}$, letting us rewrite \cref{eq:LLG} as

-where we used dimensionless time units defined by $\tilde{t}=D^2|\gamma|/(JM_0)t$ and corresponding dimensionless frequency $\omega=JM_0/(D^2|\gamma|)\Omega$, immediately dropping the tilde on the $\tilde{t}$ to make the formulas neater. \cref{eq:EoMpoissonBracketMagnetisation} resembles Hamilton's equation of motion, familiar to us from classical mechanics, but additionally includes the phenomenological damping $\alpha$.
-Projecting \cref{eq:EoMpoissonBracketMagnetisation} onto $\vb{e}_{\pm}$ we obtain equations of motion for $a,a^*$, which are too long to list here but are given in full glory in \cref{app:EoMaaStar} \cref{eq:EoMaaStarAllOrders}.
-We can expand $a$ and $a^*$ perturbatively in powers of $\epsilon$
+where we used dimensionless time units defined by $\tilde{t}=D^2|\gamma|/(JM_0)t$, with corresponding dimensionless frequency $\omega=JM_0/(D^2|\gamma|)\Omega$, rescaled the free energy $\tilde{F}=(D/J^2)F$, and then immediately dropped the tildes on $\tilde{t}$, $\tilde{F}$ to make the formulas neater. \cref{eq:EoMpoissonBracketMagnetisation} resembles Hamilton's equation of motion, familiar to us from classical mechanics, but additionally includes the phenomenological damping $\alpha$.
+Projecting \cref{eq:EoMpoissonBracketMagnetisation} onto $\vb{e}_{\pm}$, we obtain non-linear equations of motion for $a$ and $a^*$, respectively, which are listed in \cref{eq:EoMaaStarAllOrders}.
+We can expand $a$ and $a^*$ perturbatively in powers of $\epsilon$,